zhiwei-liang/ACFL/readme.md

 ### Command Line Interface

+You can refer to the run command in the run.sh file for startup.

 ```bash
 # Start training/testing
 sh run.sh
 ```

 ### Web Interface

+Or use this simple app to start and log for visualization.

 ```bash
 # Start the web server